soilwater/pynotes-agriscience/_sources/markdown/my_first_repo.md

-# Steps to create, clone, and push your first Github repository
+# First Github repository

-Right off the bat I will define few Github commands to avoid confusion:
+This example will guide you through the step by step creation of a Github repository.
+Before we start, it will be helpful if we define some fo the jargon involved in the Git commands:

 `clone`: Means to download or copy an entire repository.
 `push`: Send updates/changes to Gihub repository.
 You need to clone the repository first.
 `pull`: Get updates from Github repository